-This layer of 'natural' protection is created by oils and heat.
+Oils and heat create this layer of 'natural' protection.
 Heating oil to season cast iron pan or skillets results in the polymers in the oil bonding with the iron, creating a naturally non-stick cooking surface.
-This always happens slightly when you cook with oil, but to look after your cookware, you should season it separately.
+This always happens slightly when you cook with oil, but you should season it separately to look after your cookware.
 This will ensure it lasts much longer.

-Knowing how to cure a cast iron skillet or pan through regular seasoning is a crucial skill if you want to extend the lifespan of your cast iron cooking gear and get the most out of them in the kitchen.
+Knowing how to cure a cast iron skillet or pan through regular seasoning is a crucial skill if you want to extend the lifespan of your skillet and get the most cast iron cooking in the kitchen.

 Seasoning is important because it provides our cast iron cookware with a layer of protection against the elements.
 Without treating cast iron pans, we run the risk of the iron reacting with the air and water to form rust.
 The resulting rust spots can potentially harbor bacteria, and rust may flake off into your food.

 Learning how to season an iron skillet can give your cookware an extended lifetime of use in the kitchen, but it's important to get the steps right.
-Luckily, learning to season a cast iron pan be broken down into 5 simple steps.
-Follow these steps, and you'll have mastered cast iron skillet seasoning:
+Luckily, learning to season, a cast iron pan be broken down into 5 simple steps.
+While cast iron like Uno Casa's can be used in the oven, stovetop, or even the BBQ, the best way to season your cast iron is inside your oven after cleaning it thoroughly.
+Follow these steps, and you'll master cast iron skillet seasoning:

 Let's break this down.